 As an A-student and star soccer player, Sarah was used to hard work.
 However, after she sustained a concussion while playing a varsity soccer game during her freshman year in high school, she found herself challenged in ways she had never expected.

 “Recovering from the concussion was harder than recovering from other injuries I’ve had,” Sarah recalls.
 “When I got a concussion, I expected to sit out some games, but I never realized that it would actually hurt to think.
 For nearly two months I needed frequent breaks to make it through the school day.
 I would have to go to the school clinic and rest when I was overcome by headaches from the lights and noise of the classroom.”

 Sarah’s story is not unusual.
 In fact, children and teens have the highest rate of emergency department visits for traumatic brain injury (TBI), including concussion, of all age groups.
-Fortunately, Sarah made a full recovery after four months and continues to be successful both in school and on the […]
+Fortunately, Sarah made a full recovery after four months and continues to be successful both in […]